nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format: `deleteproject [project_name]`
 *The `project_name` must be a match for a current project already in your list of projects

+*Note: deleteproject does not use project_index.
+This is to ensure you are much less likely to mistype and delete the wrong project.
+It's easier to type the wrong index than the wrong project name.

 #### Example of usage
 ```
 deleteproject project1